postgres-ai/docs/docs/joe-bot/configuration-options.md

   # Postgres.ai Platform API secret token.
   token: "platform_secret_token"

-  # Postgres.ai Platform project to which user sessions are to be assigned.
-  project: "demo"

   # Enable command history in Postgres.ai Platform for collaboration and
   # visualization.
 Default: true.
   historyEnabled: true